Linear A: Libation tables

+A partially preserved libation table from Psykhro.

 A group of Minoan finds, usually from sanctuaries, have traditionally been called libation tables.
 They come in full sized and miniature versions, usually of stone.
 Because of the findspots, at cultic sites like Mount Juktas, they are usually assumed to be religious in nature though that is not certain.
 So far about 1000 libation tables have been recovered at 27 different sites on Crete, of which 41 have Linear A inscriptions.
 These inscriptions follow a standardized "libation formula", a formula also found on a few other objects, primarily vessels.

 The "libation formula" has been much studied.
 A similar construct in Cretan Hieroglyphs, the "Archanes Formula", is the main proposed link to Linear A.